ashehsyr/minsweeper-clone/README.md

-This is a minesweeper clone project coded in python first version can generate a board with set dimensions and number of mines the grid is made of a list of lists
+This is a minesweeper clone project coded in python.

+first version can generate a board with set dimensions and number of mines the grid is made of a list of lists.

+Graphics are added using PyQt5